rahulgopinath/rahulgopinath.github.io/_posts/2021-10-26-regular-grammar-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-### Negate a definition
+### Complement a definition

+We complement a definition by applying complement to each rule in the original definition, and adding any new rules that did not match the original definition.

 <!--
 ############
 def negate_definition(d1, terminal_symbols=TERMINAL_SYMBOLS):
-    # for negating a definition, we negate each ruleset
-    # separately, and add any characters that were left
-    # over.
-    # what about presence of epsilon rule?
-An epsilon
-    # rule adds just one element to the language.
-An
-    # empty string.
-So, we will not match that single
-    # element.

-    # Now, for those characters that are not matched by
-    # any of the leading chars in rules, we can match
-    # anything else after the char.
     paired = {get_leading_terminal(r):r for r in d1}
     remaining_chars = [c for c in terminal_symbols if c not in paired] new_rules = [[c, '<.*>'] for c in remaining_chars]